ismyhc/vsecp256k1/README.md

 - Run the following commands:
 `v run vsecp256k1/build.vsh`

 This should compile the C code and generate the necessary files for the V module.
+You should only have to do this once.

 ### How to use the module:
  - TODO: Add examples
+ - TODO: Add documentation
+ - TODO: Add tests